-- Female partner takes medications to stimulate the ovaries to make multiple eggs grow
+- First, the female partner will medications to stimulate the growth of multiple eggs.

-- Embryos develop in the embryology laboratory over the course of 5-6 days
+- The embryos will develop in the embryology laboratory over the course of 5-6 days.

-Of the embryo(s) that are chromosomally normal, the best quality embryo(s) are selected for transfer to the uterus.
-If additional chromosomally normal embryos are available, they may remain cryopreserved for a future embryo transfer.
+When we receive the results, we will transfer the best quality embryo(s) to the uterus.
+If additional chromosomally normal embryos are available, they can remain frozen for a future transfer.

-Historically, embryos were biopsied on day 3 of their development when the embryo only contains 6-8 cells.
-Recent literature suggests that when then embryo is allowed to develop to the blastocyst stage at day 5 or later when the embryo has 200 or more cells, then the biopsy is safer.
-With day 5 biopsies, the cells are removed from the outer layer of embryo which will eventually become the placenta, without harming the cells that will eventually become the baby.
+We allow the embryos to develop to the blastocyst stage at Day 5 or later when the embryo has 200 or more cells.
+This makes the biopsy safer.
+We remove the cells from the outer layer of embryo, without harming the cells that will become the baby.

 Do I still need to have genetic testing during the pregnancy?

-YES, you still need genetic testing during pregnancy.
-Preimplantation genetic screening does not replace prenatal testing, such as cell-free fetal DNA testing, chorionic villus sampling (CVS) or amniocentesis.
-Though preimplantation genetic screening is thought to be highly accurate, testing should be repeated during pregnancy.
-In addition depending on the extent of testing that is done at this stage, additional testing for other abnormalities may also be warranted during pregnancy.
-Therefore, prenatal testing is still recommended and currently remains the standard of care.
+Yes.
+You still need genetic testing during pregnancy.
+Preimplantation genetic testing does not replace prenatal testing, such as cell-free fetal DNA testing, chorionic villus sampling (CVS) or amniocentesis.
+Therefore, prenatal testing is still remains the standard of care.

-Thousands of clinical preimplantation genetic diagnosis cycles have been performed worldwide, resulting in the birth of hundreds of healthy babies.
-PGS was introduced in 1990 and has been increasing used since that time.
-The procedure does not appear to affect the development of the embryo and subsequent pregnancy or the child once it is born.
-However, more follow up studies of children born after PGS are needed.
+PGT-A was introduced in 1990, and the procedure does not appear to affect the development of the embryo and subsequent pregnancy or the child once it is born.
+However, more follow up studies are needed.